Documentation Index

 Step 2: Create a New Blocklist Entry

-Each blocklist entry consists of:- A title (for identification),
+Each blocklist entry consists of:

 - One or more data fields used for matching,